OCPsoft

 </dependency>

-PrettyTime, by default, uses the current time as the point of reference (reference time) for calculating the elapsed, or remaining time to the Date argument.
+PrettyTime, by default, uses the current system time as the point of reference (reference time) for calculating the elapsed, or remaining time to the Date argument.

 BasicJavaApp.java